-Stephens unique form of street photography is a consequence of frequenting bus stops and shelters around the City of Birmingham.
-Graffiti can be great art, however he feels the graffiti scratched into the plexiglass windows of the bus stop feels like a violation.
-He has yet to see any of these etchings that look great in their own right.
+As a fine art photographer, my photographic artwork is rooted in my unique form of street photography that is a consequence of frequenting bus stops and shelters around the City of Birmingham.
+Graffiti can be great art; however, I feel the graffiti scratched into the plexiglass windows of the bus stop feels like a violation.
+I have yet to see any of these etchings that look great in their own right.
 The graffiti etched and scrawled in the bus stop windows seem to be expressions of frustration, anger, love or hate.
 However, unlike its cousin the more colourful graffiti that is emblazoned across the walls of buildings and is often seen as art, it is very mundane.
-He feels a windows full potential as a clear barrier between yourself and the elements are compromised when the view beyond is obscured, distorted and blurred by the scratches.
+I feel a window’s full potential as a clear barrier between yourself and the elements is compromised when the view beyond is obscured, distorted and blurred by the scratches

-Stephen uses the graffiti etched windows as a lens. he merges the graffiti and the view beyond, focusing his camera on the etched lines putting the view beyond out of focus.
-The graffiti and view to merge into a single plane.
-He creates a new perspective that retains and emphasises the energy of the graffiti.
+I use the graffiti-etched windows as a lens.
+I merge the graffiti and the view beyond, focusing my camera on the etched lines, putting the view beyond out of focus.
+The graffiti and view are merged into a single plane.
+I create a new perspective that retains and emphasises the energy of the graffiti.
 Its swirls, zigzags, lines and curves, slash across the abstracted view like paint strokes.
-At first glance Stephens photos can be mistaken for abstract paintings.
+At first glance, the photos can be mistaken for abstract paintings.
 Then closer inspection reveals they are in fact photographs.

 The subject matter that is out of focus is also mundane.
-Often when waiting for a bus the view is not particularly exciting.
-The human activity Stephen likes best to capture is not very dramatic.
-When combined with the mundane graffiti and the mundane view it adds to his desire to create an image that ordinarily would be uninteresting or unnoticed.
+Often when waiting for a bus, the view is not particularly exciting.
+The human activity I like best to capture is not very dramatic.
+When combined with the mundane graffiti and the mundane view it adds to my desire to create an image that ordinarily would be uninteresting or unnoticed.
 Even the title of each work is mundane, the descriptions of each photograph are also very droll.

-Stephen is attracted to the paradox that his work invokes.
-He makes unique beautiful images out of the vandalised bus stop windows.
-He loves the images he produces.
-However, he doesn’t condone the vandalising of the bus stop windows that provide the lens for his work.
+I am attracted to the paradox that my work invokes.
+I make unique beautiful images out of the vandalised bus stop windows.
+I love the images I produce.
+However, I don’t condone the vandalising of the bus stop windows that provide the lens for my work.